Gregory Feldman, PhD., M.A., B.A.

 Research and Teaching Areas

 Gregory Feldman is a political anthropologist interested in critical perspectives on sovereignty, action, migration, security, and technocracy.
-His geographic foci are Europe, North America, and Africa.
-He currently is involved in two projects.
+His geographic interests are in Europe, North America, and Africa.
+He currently is involved in three projects.
 The first is an ethnographic study of political activism among Congolese refugees in Canada.
-The second is a multi-faceted study comparing the impulses to love and to undertake sovereign action as the means of being in a world of plurality.
+The second is an exploration of the conditions for today’s global trends in authoritarianism and totalitarianism.
+The third is a multi-faceted study comparing the impulses to love and to undertake sovereign action in a world of plurality.

 Dr. Feldman’s latest book is titled The Gray Zone: Sovereignty, Human Smuggling, and Undercover Police Investigation in Europe (Stanford University Press 2019).
 His previous book is titled We are All Migrants: Political Action and the Ubiquitous Condition of Migrant-hood (Stanford University Press 2015).
 His first book is titled The Migration Apparatus: Security, Labor, and Policymaking in the European Union (Stanford University Press 2012).
 His publications appear in American Ethnologist, Comparative Studies in Society and History, Anthropological Theory, and Social Anthropology among other journals.

-Dr. Feldman is the founder and President of the Vancouver Society for the Promotion of the Liberal Arts.
+Dr. Feldman founded the Vancouver Society for the Promotion of the Liberal Arts.
 He also convened the Hannah Arendt Reading Group in Vancouver, BC.
-He co-founded the Interest Group for the Anthropology of Public Policy (now the Association for the Anthropology of Policy).
-He also co-founded and is a steering committee member of the Network of Concerned Anthropologists.
+He co-founded the Interest Group for the Anthropology of Public Policy (now the Association for the Anthropology of Policy) and the Network of Concerned Anthropologists.

 Recent Courses Taught (at Windsor and elsewhere)